For US Citizens Abroad, Expatriate Health Insurance Explained

 - Health Insurance When Working Abroad

-- US Health Insurance for Internationals Living in America
+- US Health Insurance for Foreigners Living in America

-Travel Health Insurance for US Expats Visiting the USA
+Travel Health Plans for US Expats Visiting the USA

-Life as a US expatriate is more fluid than ever.
-Freelancers with flexible schedules can take advantage of sales to travel all over the world.
-Overseas teachers enjoy extended summer holidays.
-Come the high season, retirees rent out their apartment to holidaymakers and take up temporary residence elsewhere.
-And for American expats, there’s always the temptation to travel home to the United States for a short visit to catch up with friends and family, renew connections with colleagues, celebrate the holidays, or even travel to a new part of the country.
-Travel connections are easier to arrange than ever before - and so is travel health insurance.
-Here’s what American expats need to know before visiting the United States.
+For American expats, the temptation to travel back home to the United States for a short visit to catch up with friends and family, renew connections with colleagues, celebrate the holidays, or even travel to a new part of the country is always present.
+And with travel connections becoming easier to arrange than ever before, the same goes for a travel health policy.

 Insurance Coverage for US Citizens Returning to America

-If you have a comprehensive global insurance plan, there is a chance that it also includes coverage in the USA.
-Start with checking your existing coverage.
-If you have a local plan in your new country that does not cover you when you travel, then you likely will need cover when you visit the USA.
-We have a couple of options.
+If you have a comprehensive global insurance plan, it is likely also to include coverage in the USA.
+Check your existing coverage to confirm this.
+If you have a local plan in your new country that does not cover you during your travels, then you will need cover when you visit the USA.
+For this, we have a couple of options for you.

-Travel Medical Insurance for US Expats Traveling to the USA
+Travel Medical Plans for US Expats Traveling to the USA

 Patriot America Plan

-The Patriot Travel plan provides coverage for people traveling outside their residence country whose destination includes the U.S. or its territories.
-Meaning, a U.S. citizen residing in a foreign country can purchase a Patriot America plan to visit the U.S.
+The Patriot America Travel Insurance plan provides coverage for people traveling outside their residence country whose destination includes the U.S. or its territories.
+A U.S. citizen residing in a foreign country can purchase a Patriot America plan to visit the USA.

 It’s important to note that while travel medical plans like Patriot offer a complete package of international benefits for medical emergencies, they won’t cover you if you want to get a checkup from your old primary care doctor.

-Travel Medical Insurance for all Situations and Nationalities
+Travel Medical Plans for all Situations and Nationalities

 We offer a variety of travel medical insurance plans for all nationalities traveling anywhere in the world.
-Click here to: Compare Travel Medical Insurance plans.
-We also offer Visitors Insurance for anyone traveling from one country to visit another country.
+Take a look at our dedicated page where we Compare Travel Medical Insurance plans offered by trusted providers.
+We also offer Visitors Insurance Coverage for anyone traveling from one country to visit another country.

 Budget Like an American